gohugoio/hugoDocs/content/en/host-and-deploy/host-on-netlify/index.md

 aliases: [/hosting-and-deployment/hosting-on-netlify/]
 ---

 Use these instructions to enable continuous deployment from a GitHub repository.
-The same general steps apply if you are using Azure DevOps, Bitbucket, or GitLab for version control.
+The same general steps apply for other Git providers such as GitLab or Bitbucket.

 {{% include "/_common/gitignore-public.md" %}}